Hey, there! Melissa here!

 Life with Less Mess Grew Up

-So, despite running a successful in-home organizing business that helps pay the bills and fund vacations and home projects, I’m taking a step back to focus on my home — and YOURS? — in the form of tackling projects and writing about them.
+So, despite running a successful in-home organizing business, I took a step back to focus on my home — and YOURS? — in the form of tackling projects and writing about them.

 I aim for function in a space.
 Sometimes that means investing in organizing materials, but sometimes that means purging excess and using what you have.